maflcko/b-c-gui-translations-review/reviews/eu.md

         <translation>GARRANTZITSUA: Diruzorroaren segurtasun-kopia, wallet.dat, erabilezina bihurtuko da enkriptazioa burutu ondoren.
 Ondorioz, segurtasun-kopia berriekin ordezkatu beharko zenituzke zure jada eginik dituzun diruzorroaren kopiak.</translation>

 YES
-The translation is not fully accurate and omits key details from the source.
-The source emphasizes replacing previous backups of the wallet file with the newly generated encrypted wallet file and warns that previous unencrypted backups become useless once you start using the new encrypted wallet.
-The translation only partially conveys these ideas and uses "wallet.dat" specifically, which is not present in the source.
-Also, the logical flow is somewhat altered.
+The translation does not accurately render the original English message.
+It omits several important details: specifically, the instructions to replace old backups with the newly generated encrypted wallet, and it does not mention explicitly that unencrypted backups become useless, nor the reason ("for security reasons").
+It also adds "wallet.dat" which is not specified in the source.

 Correct translation:
-GARRANTZITSUA: Zure diruzorroaren fitxategiaren aurreko segurtasun-kopiak leundu berri eta enkriptatutako fitxategiarekin ordezkatu beharko dituzu.
-Segurtasun-arrazoiak direla eta, enkriptatu gabeko diruzorroaren kopia zaharrak erabilgarriak izango dira bakarrik zure diruzorro enkriptatua erabiltzen hasi arte.
+GARRANTZITSUA: Zure diruzorro fitxategiaren aurretik egindako segurtasun-kopiak ordezkatu behar dituzu orain sortutako, zifratutako diruzorro fitxategiarekin.
+Segurtasun arrazoiengatik, zifratugabea den diruzorro fitxategiaren aurretiko segurtasun-kopiak baliogabe bihurtuko dira zifratutako berria erabiltzen hasten zarenean.
 ```

 ```
         <source>The passphrase entered for the wallet decryption is incorrect.
 It contains a null character (ie - a zero byte).
 If the passphrase was set with a version of this software prior to 25.0, please try again with only the characters up to — but not including — the first null character.
 If this is successful, please set a new passphrase to avoid this issue in the future.</source>
         <translation>Kartera deszifratzeko sartu den pasahitza ez da zuzena.
 Karaktere nulua du (adib - zero byte).
 Passphrasak software honen bertsio bat bazuen 25.0 bertsioaren aurretik, mesedez, saia zaitez berriro karaktere hutsekin, lehen karaktere nulua barne hartu gabe.
 Arrakasta izanez gero, jar ezazu passphrase berri bat etorkizunean hori saihesteko.</translation>

 YES
-The translation contains some errors and unnatural phrasing in Basque (eu).
-Also, format specifiers such as "ie - a zero byte" should be properly translated or explained, and some English words like "passphrase" and "software" appear untranslated or inconsistent with common Basque usage.
-The instruction about "characters up to — but not including — the first null character" is unclear and partly incorrect in the translation.
+There are some inaccuracies and style issues in the translation:
+- "adib" is likely an attempt at "adibidez" ("for example"), but the English says "(ie - a zero byte)", meaning "that is", which in Basque should be "hau da".
+- "karaktere hutsak" means "blank/empty characters", which does not convey "characters up to (but not including) the first null character".
+- The structure and precision of the English has not been fully preserved.

 Correct translation:
-"Kartera deszifratzeko sartu den pasahitza ez da zuzena.
-Karaktere nulua dauka (hau da, zero byte bat).
-Software honen 25.0 bertsioaren aurretik pasahitza ezarri bazen, mesedez, saiatu berriro lehen karaktere nulura arteko karaktereekin — lehen karaktere nulua barne hartu gabe.
-Arrakasta izanez gero, ezarri mesedez pasahitz berri bat etorkizunean arazo hau saihesteko."
+Kartera deszifratzeko sartu duzun pasahitza ez da zuzena.
+Karaktere nulu bat dauka (hau da, zero byte bat).
+Pasahitza software honen 25.0 bertsioa baino lehenagoko bertsio batekin ezarri bazen, saiatu berriro, lehen karaktere nuluaraino, baina hura barne hartu gabe, dagoen karaktereak bakarrik sartzen.
+Honek funtzionatzen badu, ezarri pasahitz berri bat etorkizunean arazo hau saihesteko.

-Notes:
-- "pasahitza" is preferable to "passphrase" (Basque word).
-- "hau da" better than "adib" (adib. = adibidez = for example), as original says "ie - a zero byte", meaning "that is".
-- Clearer instruction regarding characters before the first null character.
-- Removes awkward "karaktere hutsekin" (empty characters) and clarifies meaning.
 ```

 ```
         <source>Banned Until</source>
         <translation>Honarte debekatua </translation>

 YES
-The translation adds an unnecessary trailing space and "Honarte" is incorrect.
-The correct Basque translation for "Banned Until" in this Bitcoin context (likely referring to a ban expiry) is "Debekatua arte" or "Debekatua izan arte" depending on formality.
-"Honarte" is not correct here.
+The translation is incorrect and has a spelling mistake.
+"Honarte debekatua" does not convey the meaning of "Banned Until" in Basque, and "Honarte" should be "honaino" if attempting "until", but "honaino debekatua" is still not idiomatic.

 Correct translation:
+Debekatua honaino
+or, more naturally,
+Debekatuta (epea: [insert date/time here]) or
-Debekatua arte
+Debekatua data hau arte

+If the intention is to indicate a date until which the ban lasts, "Debekatua data hau arte" ("Banned until this date") is the clearest.
 ```

 ```
         <source>Settings file %1 might be corrupt or invalid.</source>
         <translation>%1 Konfigurazio fitxategian akatsa edo baliogabea izan daiteke</translation>

 YES
-The translation has minor issues with word order and missing punctuation.
-The phrase "might be corrupt or invalid" is better translated as "korrupzioa edo baliogabea izan daiteke" or similar, maintaining the meaning clearly.
-Also, the placement of "%1" at the start without any article or connector sounds unnatural in Basque.

-A better translation would be:
+The translation is missing an article and does not properly convey the meaning of "might be corrupt or invalid."
+It also drops the word "file" ("fitxategi"), and the structure is unnatural.

+Correct translation:
-"%1 konfigurazio-fitxategia hondatuta edo baliogabea izan daiteke."
+%1 konfigurazio-fitxategia hondatuta edo baliogabea egon daiteke.
 ```

 ```
         <source>Runaway exception</source>
         <translation>Ranaway exception</translation>

 YES
-The translation incorrectly copies the English phrase but misspells "Runaway" as "Ranaway."
-Moreover, this is not a translation into Basque (language code 'eu'); it is just an English phrase with a typo.
+The translation is erroneous; it simply repeats the original English phrase with a typo ("Ranaway" instead of "Runaway") rather than translating it into Basque.

 Correct translation:
-"Irteerako salbuespena"
+Salbuespen iheslaria
 ```

 ```
         <source>%1 d</source>
         <translation>%1 e</translation>

 YES
-The source text "%1 d" likely stands for "%1 days" or similar, where "d" is an abbreviation for "days."
-The translated text "%1 e" uses "e," which is not a standard abbreviation for "day" or "days" in Basque ('eu').
-In Basque, "day" is "egun," and a common abbreviation might be "eg" or "eg." The letter "e" alone is not appropriate and changes the meaning.
+The translation is problematic.
+The English source "%1 d" likely stands for "%1 days", where "d" is an abbreviation for "days".
+In Basque ('eu'), the abbreviation for "days" is "eg" (from "egun"), not "e".

 Correct translation:
 %1 eg
 ```